AppFair/appfair.github.io/index.md

   * `Sandbox.entitlements` – permissions that should be granted to your app
   * `Assets.xcassets` – the app's icon and tint color definition (auto-generated when left un-configured)

-App development must be done by opening `App.xcworkspace` using `Xcode.app` to build, run, and debug the `SwiftUI` app that is defined in `Sources/App/AppContainer.swift`.
+App development should be done by opening `App.xcworkspace` using `Xcode.app` to build, run, and debug the `SwiftUI` app that is defined in `Sources/App/AppContainer.swift`.
 Note, however, that changes to these project files, `App.xcworkspace` and `project.xcodeproj`, will *not* be incorporated into the final project.
 It will be best not to make changes to the project files themselves, since none of the changes will be used in the eventual `integrate-release` phases of the process.
 Specifically, your build must not rely on any script build phases that you add to the project files since these scripts will not be run during `I-R`.